r-lib/fs/README.md

 [![Travis build status](https://travis-ci.org/r-lib/fs.svg?branch=master)](https://travis-ci.org/r-lib/fs)
 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://img.shields.io/badge/lifecycle-experimental-orange.svg)

-The goal of fs is to provide a uniform interface to file operations using [libuv](http://libuv.org/). libuv is used widely in the javascript community underneath [nodejs](https://nodejs.org), so the code is tested by a large community on diverse systems.
+The goal of fs is to provide a uniform interface to file operations using [libuv](http://docs.libuv.org/en/v1.x/fs.html). libuv is used widely in the javascript community underneath [nodejs](https://nodejs.org), so the code is tested by a large community on diverse systems.
+The name, and some of the interface, is inspired by Rust's [fs module](https://doc.rust-lang.org/std/fs/index.html).

 ## Installation